-One thing I noticed about Babydoll Sheep is that there is no weight standard listed at the registry breed description pages.
-After a bit of research it appears that the females are supposed to be around 100-115 lbs and rams can be 150-180.
-They are supposed to be 18-24 inches at the shoulder ideally.
+One thing I noticed about Babydoll Sheep is that there is no weight standard listed on the registry breed description pages.
+After

 We are struggling to keep our Babydolls on a diet because they are cute and want snacks.

-If you feed them a lot of grain, you can add weight to them but they will never have the meaty mass of a sheep like the Babydoll
+If you feed them a lot of grain, you can add weight to them but they will never have the meaty mass of a breed like the Babydol

-Shetlands are a lot louder and expressive than Babydoll Sheep.
-While the Babydolls really love a good snack they don’t make a lot of racket everytime they see you with a bucket or small container.
+Shetlands are a lot louder and more expressive than Babydoll Sheep.
+While the Babydolls really love a good snack they don’t make a racket every time they see you with a bucket or small container.
 Our Shetlands will baa a lot every time.
 This is pretty annoying and would be more of a problem if we had neighbors closer to us.